myminseok/platform-automation-template/README.md

 - foundations/FOUNDATION/vars: optional yml file for each product config to provide paramters
 - foundations/FOUNDATION/versions:  yml file for each product to download from s3 to install, upgrade, patch.
 - foundations/FOUNDATION/trigger-backup, trigger-xxx: optional `semver` file used in pipelines.
-- pipelines-templates/ooo.yml: base or template pipeline for opsman, standard product. each pipeline can be used standalone or can be merged into single pipeline via `merge-pipeline.sh`
+- pipelines-templates/ooo.yml: base or template pipeline for opsman, standard product. each pipeline can be used standalone or can be merged into single pipeline via [merge-pipeline.sh](merge-pipeline.sh)
-- pipelines-generated/ooo.yml: auto-generated temporary pipeline by `generate-pipeline.sh` or `merge-pipeline.sh'
+- [pipelines-generated](pipelines-generated)/ooo.yml: auto-generated temporary pipeline by [generate-pipeline.sh](generate-pipeline.sh) or [merge-pipeline.sh](merge-pipeline.sh)
 - generate-pipeline.sh: this file generates a pipeline for each product from 'pipelines-templates/product-pipeline-template.yml'. you can edit this script to add all products to single pipeline
 - merge-pipelines.sh: merge all of single pipelines into a single pipeline named 'merged-platform-pipeline.yml'. you need to install aviator cli (https://github.com/herrjulz/aviator) before run this script. see detailed guide below to install aviator.
-- fly-pipeline.sh: script to run `fly set-pipeline` with fly target alias and <foundation> name under foundations folder.
+- [fly-pipeline.sh](fly-pipeline.sh): script to run `fly set-pipeline` with fly target alias and <foundation> name under foundations folder.